 - Stellar outreach: Prospects will remain prospects unless they are contacted with an outreach strategy that shows them that you understand their struggles.
-At Sapper, email is still our #1 source for lead generation.
-We find it effective in reaching clients and opening the door to communication.
+(Learn why email lead generation is the #1 resource for winning new clients.)
+At Sapper, we find it effective in reaching clients and opening the door to communication.

 - Authentic engagement: For long term clients, you have to play the long game.
 Engaging with prospects over time builds trust and awareness, making the final step easier.